-With two television series and several movies under her belt, Reba McEntire has proved herself to be quite an actress.
-But even before she was a leading lady, she was showing off her acting chops in this early 90s Fritos commercial.
+With two television series and several movies under her belt, Reba McEntire has proved herself to be quite a talented actress.
+But even before she was a leading lady, she was showing off her acting chops in this early '90s Fritos commercial.
 Reba shows up at a convenience store after hours in search of Fritos' new "Texas Grill" cornchips.
 When the store clerk refuses to let her in, Reba pulls out all the stops for a performance of "Fancy," complete with pyrotechnics.
 The clerk never buys that she's actually Reba, but in the end she still gets her Fritos.
 And isn't that what we all want?

 9. George Strait for Wrangler

 George Strait could probably sell us anything.
 But his longstanding partnership with Wrangler jeans makes perfect sense.
 This commercial features Strait strumming his guitar on his front porch and singing "Check Yes or No" when he's interrupted by his co-star, his dog Buster.

 Remember the Pepsi girl?
 Young Hallie Eisenberg starred in a string of commercials in the mid-90s with celebrities from Aretha Franklin to Jeff Gordon.
 Finally, it was Faith Hill's turn.
 Pepsi girl has to teach Faith the Pepsi jingle before the big concert.
 Why is Faith Hill performing the Pepsi song in the middle of a sold out show?
 It's never explained.
 Fair warning: that "Joy of Cola" song will be stuck in your head all day.